Schlomon/Dash-Codelab-Tutorials/site/codelabs/Using-DashJS-with-JavaScript-in-VSCode.md

 Duration: 1

-If you were typing along you should have noticed that Typescript shows you autocompletion results for available properties and methods on classes and instances (e.g. `new Dash.Client()`, `client.getWalletAccount()`, etc).
+If you were typing along you should have noticed that VSCode shows you autocompletion results for available properties and methods on classes and instances (e.g. `new Dash.Client()`, `client.getWalletAccount()`, etc).
 With that you can play around with what the SDK has to offer.

+The full DashJS documentation can be found under <https://dashevo.github.io/DashJS/#/>.
-For more examples see <https://dashplatform.readme.io/docs/tutorial-connecting-to-evonet> and <https://dashevo.github.io/DashJS/#/>.
+For more code examples on e.g. Identities, Usernames, Datacontracts, etc. please visit <https://dashplatform.readme.io/docs/tutorial-connecting-to-evonet>.

 <!-- ------------------------ -->
 ## index.js

 Duration: 0

-Here is the full `index.js` file:
+For reference, here is the full `index.js` file how it should look like after you have followed this tutorial:

 ```javascript